isomerpages/ogp/_about-us/eng/caleb.md

   * Improved frontend coding standards by introducing a cleaner frontend component directory structure

-  * Worked on data migration efforts from existing healthcare systems, and supported user testing / training sessions at the various healthcare institutions where Care360 will be launched
+  * Worked on data migration efforts from existing healthcare systems, and supported user testing / training sessions at the various healthcare institutions where Care360 was launched

-  * Led InternalFunds sprint
+  * Led the InternalFunds sprint
 quote: ""
 linkedinId: ""